mhydock/DERPS/README.md

 ---

-DERPS, or Dungeon Exploration and Role-Playing System, is a homebrew tabletop system blending aspects of Pathfinder (think D&D 3.5) and GIRPS, with numerous new concepts and additions.
+DERPS, or Dungeon Exploration and Role-Playing System, is a homebrew tabletop system blending aspects of Pathfinder (think D&D 3.5) and GURPS, with numerous new concepts and additions.
 The ultimate goal is to create a tabletop system with great versatility and reusability; the first modules though, in keeping with the D&D/Pathfinder origin of this project, will be traditional Fantasy.